kkarpieszuk/wc-price-history/.github/ISSUE_TEMPLATE/feature_request.md

 ---------------
 Hint: Are you waiting for the same feature to be implemented?
-Please react with ❤️ to this issue descriptions (features with most reactions will get higher priority)
+Please react with ❤️ to this issue description (features with more reactions will get higher priority)